 Welcome to the Cwm Ivy saltmarsh restoration project site

-Cwm Ivy marsh, on the North Gower coast, was claimed from the sea as farmland in the 17th Century.
+Cwm Ivy marsh, on the North Gower coast, was claimed from the sea as farmland in the 17th century.
 It was protected by a sea defence which over the years was increased in size and strength.
-Now after nearly 400 years the embankment has been breached and the sea is reclaiming the land.
+In 2014 the sea wall breached and the sea is reclaiming the land, transforming Cwm Ivy freshwater marsh to saltmarsh.

-It's a decade since we released the Shifting Shores report which held one clear message … as a nation we can no longer build our way out of trouble on the coast.
-This means at sites such as Cwm Ivy we no longer try to defy nature by holding back the tide, instead we let nature takes its course.
+In places like Cwm Ivy, rising sea levels are having a big impact.
+In line with our Shifting Shores report, which held one clear message… as a nation we can no longer build our way out of trouble on the coast.
+This meant that at Cwm Ivy, we were no longer trying to defy nature by holding back the tide, instead, letting nature take its course.

 14 Dec 17